preciofishbone/OmniaDocsG2/blocks/calendar-rollup/index.rst

 Calendar Rollup
 ================

 Use this block to display events from one or more Calendars.
-Note that the Calendars are based on Outlook or Exchange, not Sharepoint Calendars.
+Note that the Calendars are based on Outlook or Exchange, not SharePoint Calendars.

 **Note!** In Omnia on-prem, only personal calendars are supported.